nahidulhasan/oop/README.md

 $tea->make();
 ```

-In the above two classes the three methods addHotWater(), addSuger(), and addMilk() are same.
+In the above two classes the three methods addHotWater(), addSugar(), and addMilk() are same.
 So we should remove duplicated code.
 We can do it in the following way :

 ```php
 abstract class Template